 Feel the Wind, Arthur Dorros, NY: HarperCollins, 1989.

-Watch daily weather reports on television or the Internet.
-Listen for forecasts about
+- Watch daily weather reports on television or the Internet.
+Listen for forecasts about the wind.

 Special thanks to Anne Morrison and Sue Penny, Librarians, El Paso Independent School District.